-Google’s acquisition target Wiz is Israel’s military tech seed is a BTW intelligence profile anchored in public article evidence, object context, event links, and relationship watchpoints.
+Google’s acquisition target Wiz is Israel’s military tech seed is a public record based on article evidence, entity context, event links, and relationship context.

-Google’s acquisition target Wiz is Israel’s military tech seed is tracked as a source-backed subject connected to market coverage.
+Google’s acquisition target Wiz is Israel’s military tech seed is covered for market relevance.

-Google’s acquisition target Wiz is Israel’s military tech seed is tracked because public evidence links it to internet infrastructure, governance, market, or operational-dependency signals.
+Google’s acquisition target Wiz is Israel’s military tech seed matters because public evidence connects it to internet infrastructure, governance, market, or operational-dependency signals.

-Google’s acquisition target Wiz is Israel’s military tech seed is tracked as a source-backed subject connected to market coverage.
+Signal briefing for Google’s acquisition target Wiz is Israel’s military tech seed.

 Published reporting

-- Event: Google’s acquisition target Wiz is Israel’s military tech seed
+- Signal: Google’s acquisition target Wiz is Israel’s military tech seed

 - Signal Type: Market